The Brown/Nelson Family History Part 4 – The Adopted Son

 What we publish is not a complete history of any family and is based on the documents that are available.
 We welcome photos and information to fill in the gaps.
-See you next week for part 2.
+See you next week where we will celebrate another amazing family.